-You are welcome to visit the center to see your child or their classroom at any time.
-You are welcome to include other family members, as long as they have been designated by you on the Authorization to Release.
+You are welcome to visit the center, during regular operating hours, without advanced notice.
+You are welcome to include other family members, as long as they have been designated by you on your child's emergency contact list.
 We ask that you take your child's schedule into consideration when planning your visit.
-For example, do not visit during nap time.